Lowgular/extension-documentation/docs/coding-standards/coding-standards.md

 # Coding Standards

-Start by creating a `coding-standards.json` file that looks like the one below:
+Start by creating a `coding-standards.json` file in your root workspace folder.
+The file should look like the one below:

 ```
 {